KTXW

-KTXW airs both national and local religious shows, using a brokered programming arrangement.
-Hosts pay for their time on the air and may seek donations to support their ministry.
-National religious leaders heard on KTXW include Charles Stanley, Chuck Swindoll, David Jeremiah, and Jim Daly.
-KTXW also carries syndicated talk shows from the Salem Radio Network, hosted by Eric Metaxas and Jay Sekulow.
+KTXW is also heard on FM translator station K266CI at 101.1 MHz in Austin.

 History

 The station first signed on the air in 2010 as KIXL.
 Originally the 1120 kHz frequency was assigned to Cleburne, Texas, near Dallas.
 KCLE had been on the air from 1947 to 2008, when it moved to AM 1140, getting a boost in power and better coverage of the Dallas-Fort Worth Metroplex.
 It now has the callsign KCPP.

 KCLE's move to another frequency created the opportunity for AM 1120 to go on the air in the Austin radio market.